BuluBoxSoftware/BuluBoxSoftware/Programming/DJango.md

 <h1 align="center">DJango</h1>

 Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design with fewer code.
 Django is a collection of Python libs allowing quicker and efficient application, suitable for both frontend and backend developers [1].
 Django is mostly used for skilled web developers that offers functionalities and inbuilt python libraries.
-Thus, it is easier to build applications using the components offered in Django rather than building custom components, one such example is Pro GNC website [2].
+Thus, it is easier to build applications using the components offered in Django rather than building custom components, one such example is our Pro GNC website [2].

 ## Features